 Solution 1.
 Fix Home Button not Working on Android with Android Repair Tool

-One of the best and easiest ways of fixing Android home and back button not working as a result of a software problem is by the use of an Android repair tool.
-There are several of these tools available in the market, most of which are certainly up to the task, but we are picking out one particular beast that stands out, and that is the ReiBoot for Android.
-This is a powerful tool for Android recovery system that allows you perform a variety of repairs for your Android device such as easy entry and exit of recovery, download, and fastboot modes as well as fixing other issues such as frozen screens, black screens, and home button not working, which is chiefly the object of focus in this article.
+One of the best and easiest ways of fixing the Android home and back buttons not working due to a software problem is by using an Android repair tool.
+There are several of these tools available in the market, most of which are certainly up to the task, but we are picking out one particular beast that stands out, the ReiBoot for Android.
+This is a powerful tool for Android recovery system that allows you to perform a variety of repairs for your Android device, such as easy entry and exit of recovery, download, and fastboot modes, as well as fixing other issues such as frozen screens, black screens, and home button not working, which is chiefly the object of focus in this article.

-- It has a cool and easy-to-understand interface that lets you navigate swiftly for effective repairs.
+- It has a cool, easy-to-understand interface that lets you navigate swiftly for effective repairs.

 - ReiBoot for Android is a very powerful software that fixes Android issues in minutes.

-Steps by which you can repair Android home and back button not working include:
+Steps by which you can repair Android home and back buttons not working include:

 Step 1.
 Launch ReiBoot for Android

-First visit the official website where you can download the original tool from, and then proceed to download and install it on your computer.
-Next, enable USB Debugging on your Android device and connect it to the computer ReiBoot is installed on.
-Launch the program and hit the “Repair Android System” option to select it.
+First, visit the official website, where you can download the original tool, and then proceed to download and install it on your computer.
+Next, enable USB Debugging on your Android device and connect it to the computer.
+Launch the program and hit the “Repair Android System” option.

 Step 2.
 Click “Repair Now”

-Next, click the “Repair Now” button to proceed to the repair of your home and/or back buttons.
+Next, click the “Repair Now” button to proceed to repair your home or back buttons.